 Employer and company branding drives presence in markets, enhances your ability to win over talent and play at employer of choice level.
 Internally, strong, strategic employer brands increase staff retention, reduce recruitment, agency and human capital costs, decrease time to fill and positively impact on the internal culture of your organisation.

-If seeking to appeal (attract/retain) unique, valuable skill-sets (and to future-proof), look no further than employer branding to help your achieve these outcomes.
+Appeal (attract/retain) unique, valuable skill-sets and future-proof the business?
+Then look no further than employer branding to help you achieve these outcomes.

 Too many employer brands (and EVPs) are built in boardrooms.
 Why many do fail to gain traction; leaders assuming they know employees well enough to be able to speak for them, how they feel and what it is they do actually want.